BEV, PHEV, HEV, ICE – what on earth do they mean?

 So what is a BEV?
 What does PHEV stand for?
 Our job is to explain the terminology in simple terms.

 You’ll notice the first three acronyms – BEV, PHEV and HEV – all have ‘EV’ in them.
 EV stands for ‘Electric Vehicle’.
-So, BEV, PHEV and HEV are all types of electric vehicle, although some much more than others.
+So, BEV, PHEV and HEV are all types of electric vehicle, although some much more than others, as we will discover.

 ICE is the odd one out.
 It’s the ‘Internal Combustion Engine’.
 Read on…